Research Academy 2026 | Friday 24th April

 Biography:

-Dr Nomsa-Sandra Wayland is a HCPC, BPS, BACP Chartered Counselling Psychologist and Senior Lecturer at the Metanoia Institute.
-She is also a Clinical Tutor on the Clinical Doctorate at the University of East London (UEL), contributing to BSc and MSc programmes.
-Her research focuses on qualitative methodologies, racial trauma, moral injury, epistemic justice, and decolonising therapeutic practice.
-She is an advocate for minority communities and develops alternative psychological interventions, including Ubuntu-inspired models.
+Dr Nomsa-Sandra Wayland is a HCPC, BPS, BACP Chartered Counselling Psychologist and Senior Lecturer at the Metanoia Institute, where she teaches on the DCPsych programme.
+She is also a Clinical Tutor on the Clinical Doctorate at the University of East London (UEL), where she has contributed to multiple programmes, including the BSc in Counselling, MSc in Counselling and Psychotherapy, and short courses in Humanitarian Intervention.

 2. How may movement shape psychotherapists’ practical knowledge?